The dreaded Instagram report.

 - Engagement rate

 You can find these metrics on Instagram Insights and screenshot the graphs if you don’t have the time to create your own.
-Alternatively, you can find all of this info on Iconosquare in the shape of clean, pretty graphs.
+Alternatively, you can find all of this info on Iconosquare, where you’ll also be able to tap into other insightful metrics like Engagement on Reach, giving you a clear idea of how well the people who actually see your posts are engaging with them.

 You could also play around with a fun display of the Instagram account’s best-performing posts for the time-period reported upon.
 Use an application like Top 9 to download a custom grid of the best nine Instagram posts.
 Visuals like this will help your client to get a clear overview of what’s been working for their account!